solliancenet/azure-databricks-dev-guide/data-sources/data-sources-overview.md

     sql_dw_connection_string = "jdbc:sqlserver://databrick-demo-dw.database.windows.net:1433;database=databricks-sqldw;user=demouser@databrick-demo-dw;password=Abc!1234567890;encrypt=true;trustServerCertificate=false;hostNameInCertificate=*.database.windows.net;loginTimeout=30;"
     ```

-4. You are now going to read data from the `factinternetsales` table you created in the [Upload files directly into Azure Databricks tables](#upload-files-directly-into-azure-databricks-tables) section above.
+4. You are now going to read data from the `flight_delays_with_airport_codes` Databricks table you created in the [Upload files directly into Azure Databricks tables](#upload-files-directly-into-azure-databricks-tables) section above.
 Add a new cell to your notebook, and run the following to create a DataFrame from the data in the CSV file:

     ```python
-    df = spark.sql("SELECT * FROM FactInternetSales")
+    df = spark.sql("SELECT * FROM flight_delays_with_airport_codes")
     ```

 5. Insert another cell, and add the following code to create a new table in your SQL Data Warehouse from the DataFrame you created in the previous step.
 Be sure to replace `storage_account_name` and `storage_container_name` with appropriate values for your Blob storage account.

     ```python
-    new_table_name = "FactInternetSales"
+    new_table_name = "flight_delays_with_airport_codes"
     temp_dir_url = "wasbs://{}@{}.blob.core.windows.net/".format(storage_container_name, storage_account_name)

     df.write \